REMAINING ATTENDEES PER SESSION

 Please note that we have significantly reduced the price for attending all sessions.
 Sangha are admitted free of charge and should contact our SPC beforehand on 0422337524.

-• Buddhist Tonic for Three Poisonous Minds – 3 Sessions:
+• Buddhist Antidote to Three Poisonous Minds – 3 Sessions:

 We encourage you to attend all 3 sessions at a discounted price but you can also book each session separately.